Which MBA application round should I apply in?

 In this blog post, we’ll explore the pros and cons of each application round so you can make an informed decision about which one is right for you.

-Round 1 vs Round 2 – Factors to consider
+Round 1 vs Round 2 MBA Application Round – Which Factors to Consider

-So how do you decide which MBA application round to apply in?
+So how do you decide which MBA application round to apply in, Round 1 or Round 2?

 1. First, think about your goals and objectives.
 Do you want to start your MBA as soon as possible?
 Or do you need some time to prepare financially and professionally?

 2. Second, take a look at your test scores.
-If you’re not confident that your GMAT or GRE score is high enough to get you into your dream school, it may be worth waiting to apply in a later round.
+If you’re not confident that your GMAT or GRE score is high enough to get you into your target business school, it may be worth waiting to apply in a later round.

 3. Finally, are you an international student?
 If yes, you might want to apply in Round 1 or Round 2, so that you have ample time for visa-related formalities.